 If you’ve read the waxed bags vs glassine bags blog, you’ll be familiar with this stuff.
 Glassine is a smooth and glossy bakery paper that’s air, water and grease resistant.
 Once the paper is pressed and dried into sheets, it goes through a process called supercalendering.
 A set of rollers pressure and flatten the paper again, this time making all the paper fibers face the same direction.

 The resulting paper has a clean, translucent look that showcases whatever baked goods are placed on it (or inside it once it’s turned into glassine bags).
-White is their most common color, but they can be found in different colors and can be printed on.
+White is their most common colour, but they can be found in different colours and can be printed on.